iamciera/DSxD_website/_posts/2022-07-27-when-we-miss-missingness.md

 ---
 title: When We Miss Missingness
 date: 2022-07-27 00:00:00
-description: Cat Hicks, illustration by Katarzyna Surman.
+description: Cat Hicks writes about the invisible context of our data origins.
+Header llustration by Katarzyna Surman.
 featured_image: /assets/img/theme/hicks_header.jpeg
 ---